-- 1. Supports only Single-character ASCII delimiters - 2.
-The end-of-record character can only be \n , \r , or \r .
+- 1. It supports only single-character delimiter. - 2.
+The end-of-record character can only be \n , \r , or \r , or \r .

-Output files will exclusively enclose all string types with double quotes ('"').
+The output files will have all string types quoted with double quotes (") only.

 MongoDB Connector

 The connector can be used to mask large MongoDB files.
 The Mongo unload service splits the large collections into smaller chunks and passes them onto the masking service.
 After the masking is completed, the files are sent to the Mongo load service, which imports the masked files into the target collection.